wkaisertexas/tranzlate/README.md

 ![Alt](https://repobeats.axiom.co/api/embed/74c05a15a0f3020ab2d6113b7bd0667dbe4d1ad4.svg "Repobeats analytics image")

-> Thanks to the [ai-shell](https://github.com/BuilderIO/ai-shell) for letting me rip off their README template.
-After all, imitation is the sincerest form of flattery.
+> Thanks to the [ai-shell](https://github.com/BuilderIO/ai-shell) for their README which I used as a template.